emily-halina/brisket/README.md

 ![Brisket!!!!!!!](banner.png)

-Brisket is an automated behaviour generation system for creating fighting game AI that exhibit diverse strategies from one another using deep reinforcement learning.
+Brisket is an automated behaviour generation system for creating fighting game AI agents of a similar difficulty that exhibit diverse strategies from one another using deep reinforcement learning.

 On a high level, the approach involves training multiple agents concurrently, rewarding each agent based on their diversity from one another according to a learned discriminator.
 We then fine-tune these agents individually on a general reward function with the goal of creating agents of a similar difficulty that are diverse from one another.

 This repository contains code required to generate an arbitrary number of agents, along with means of evaluating said agents.
-We provide 3 pre-trained diverse agents created using this approach, along with 3 agents using more traditional deep reinforcement learning
+We provide 3 pre-trained diverse agents created using this approach, along with 3 agents using more traditional deep reinforcement learning methods.

 Technical details of how the Brisket approach works and an initial evaluation of the approach are covered in "Diversity-based Deep Reinforcement Learning Towards Multidimensional Difficulty for Fighting Game AI" (pdf link soon), an upcoming workshop paper at [EXAG 2022](https://www.exag.org/).
 If you use this work in any capacity in a research project or publication, please include the following citation.